CHAPTER 6

 (1) Upon receipt of a timely protest, procurement staff shall review all the submitted materials and create and retain a written record of their review.
 Not later than ten (10) days after receipt of the protest, procurement staff shall respond in writing to the protest and to each material issue raised in the protest.

-(2) In the event of a timely protest, procurement staff shall not proceed with the solicitation or award of the contract until all administrative remedies have been exhausted unless the City Manager determines that the award of a contract without delay is necessary to protect substantial interests of the City.
+(2) In the event of a timely protest, procurement staff shall not proceed with the solicitation or award of the contract until all administrative remedies have been exhausted or unless the City Manager determines that the award of a contract without delay is necessary to protect substantial interests of the City.

 (3) Procurement staff may elect, but are not obligated, to attempt to resolve the protest with the affected parties.
-“Resolution” means the formal withdrawal of a protest by the protestor, or written acknowledgement of protest resolution signed by the City and the protestor.
+“Resolution” means the formal withdrawal of a protest by the protestor, or written acknowledgment of protest resolution signed by the City and the protestor.

 (4) If procurement staff attempts resolution, protestors shall be notified in writing of the date on which their matters shall be considered and shall be afforded an opportunity to present evidence for consideration to the City and such technical or other staff as the City deems necessary.